slowernews/wisdom-tldr/chapters/2-3_relation_society.md

 Rigid regimes are doomed when they become flexible.
 The revolutionaries always become the new dictators.

+> *"The strongest nations are those that best adapt to change."
+-- Charles Darwin [1809]*

 > *"The essence of American capitalism is to allow the rapid emergence of new companies, the essence of European capitalism is to do everything so that old companies do not die."
--- Léon Blum (1932)*
+-- Léon Blum [1872]*

-> *"America innovates, China replicates, Europe regulates."
--- Pedro Domingos [1965]*

 > *"The distant future is small free cities with drone armies and skill-based immigration policies, surrounded by a sea of failed socialist states." (...)
 "The end state of all vehicles is autonomous.
 The end state of all military hardware is drones." (...)